WordPress/gutenberg/docs/extensibility/extending-blocks.md

 # Extending Blocks (Experimental)

+[Hooks](https://developer.wordpress.org/plugins/hooks/) are a way for one piece of code to interact/modify another piece of code.
+They make up the foundation for how plugins and themes interact with Gutenberg, but they’re also used extensively by WordPress Core itself.
+There are two types of hooks: [Actions](https://developer.wordpress.org/plugins/hooks/actions/) and [Filters](https://developer.wordpress.org/plugins/hooks/filters/).
+They were initially implemented in PHP, but for the purpose of Gutenberg they were ported to JavaScript and published to npm as [@wordpress/hooks](https://www.npmjs.com/package/@wordpress/hooks) package for general purpose use.
+You can also learn more about both APIs: [PHP](https://codex.wordpress.org/Plugin_API/) and [JavaScript](https://github.com/WordPress/packages/tree/master/packages/hooks).

 ## Modifying Blocks

-To modify the behaviour of existing blocks, Gutenberg exposes the following filters:
+To modify the behavior of existing blocks, Gutenberg exposes the following Filters:

 #### `blocks.registerBlockType`